Gambela conflict: 2020s

 In September 2021, members of the Gambela Liberation Army purportedly carried out multiple attacks on Anuak civilians in the city of Gambela.

 In 2023, conflict broke out in traditionally Majang-inhabited areas between the Majang and various highlander groups.
 Conflicts around this time have broken out within these areas, and along the borders of these lands and those mostly inhabited by other groups.

 During the 2020s, the Kwama people in Gambela have been victims of repeated attacks, robbery and forced conscription by the OLA.
 In August 2024, the OLA attacked Mao-Komo special woreda in the nearby Benishangul-Gumuz Region, which resulted in the displacement of many Kwama people to Pokong Kebele in Abol woreda in Gambela.
 The Kwama people in Gambela have also been victims of GLA attacks and robbery because they are settled in remote areas close to training camps for the OLA and the GLA.
 Similarly, the Opo people, another minority ethnic group in Gambela, have been affected by GLA activities due to their proximity to areas where the GLA operates, with many of them displaced from Wankey, their village in Itang special woreda.

-During September 2024, a Nuer lecturer was shot dead by an Anuak youth who had allegedly lost both of his parents to an attack in July 2023.